aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 ## Step 2: Initialize a PBR Material

-Configure a PBR material with metallic and roughness values that give a near‑metallic look.
+`PbrMaterial` defines the physically based rendering properties such as metallic and roughness.
+A `PbrMaterial` defines metallic, roughness, and other surface properties.
+Setting a high metallic factor (≈ 0.9) and a roughness of 0.9 yields a realistic brushed‑metal look.

 ```java
 // ExStart:InitializePBRMaterial